I am a proud parent to two boys who are growing up fast. In addition, I love to write and share my experiences.

 I had the most wonderful grandmother.
 Although she is no longer with us, there are few days that pass without her entering into my thoughts at least once.
 When a person touches your heart, they live forever in your soul.

-I consider myself lucky to have had my maternal grandmother (my last surviving grandparent) in my life until I was amost 36.
+I consider myself lucky to have had my maternal grandmother (my last surviving grandparent) in my life until I was almost 36.
 There are a lot of memories to look back on; so many special moments.
 Most of these moments are simple, everyday events - nothing special, to anyone else.
 But in the end, it's the everyday moments that make our lives.
-In our modern day, children are perhaps less likely than in past generations to build a close relationship with their grandparents.
-This might be due to lifestyle choices - with more parents moving away from extended family, even going overseas for work or in search of an improved life.
-My maternal grandparents lived a five minute walk from our house, which meant I saw them regularly.
+In our modern-day world, children are perhaps less likely than in past generations to build a close relationship with their grandparents.
+This might be due to lifestyle choices - with more parents moving away from extended family, even going overseas for work, or in search of an improved life.
+My maternal grandparents lived a five-minute walk from our house, which meant I saw them regularly.

 A Sense of History